Tech Brats Turning 30

 The Vera C. Rubin Observatory expects first light next year, three years behind schedule.
 There's only one problem: space junk.
 In the ten years it took to build, we launched too many satellites, and as a result, we'll no longer be able to see.

-- Previous: The Absurdity of Tim Ferriss
+- Previous: On Tim Ferriss

 - Next: The East Solano Plan